jponc/domain-crawler/README.md

 ## Cache

-The service uses an in-memory cache to store the results of the data extraction.
+The service uses an in-memory cache to store the HTML document response.
+The cache is not persisted and is cleared on every restart.

 ## CI

 The CI pipeline is configured using GitHub Actions.

-This runs the tests and linters on every push to the repository.
+This runs the tests and linting on every push to the repository.

 ## Tests

 ```
-make tests
+make test
 ```

 ## Linting